MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSite.md

 ### InformationSegment
 This parameter displays the segments associated with a site.

-It is applicable for tenants who have enabled M365 Information barriers capability.
+It is applicable for tenants who have enabled Microsoft 365 Information barriers capability.
 Please read (https://<kaarin to provide the link ) documentation to understand Information barriers with SharePoint Online.

 **Note**: This parameter is available only in SharePoint Online Management Shell Version 16.0.19927.12000 or later.